graphistry/graphistry-cli/hardware-software.md

 ***Recommended***: Chrome from last 2 years on a device from the last 4 years and a 1MB+/s network connection

-## Server Software: Cloud, OS, Docker, Avoiding Root Users
+## Server Software: Hosted, Cloud, Virtualization, OS, Docker, Avoiding Root Users

 Graphistry is modern container software and thus can be flexibly deployed.
 You can run via graphistry.com, on-prem, prebuilt via your cloud provider's marketplace, and self-automated in your cloud (Amazon EC2, Google GCP, and Microsoft Azure).